nasa-nccs-hpda/pytorch-caney/README-v2.md

 The checkpoints include data from ERA5, CMCC, IFS-HR, HRES T0, GFS T0 analysis, and GFS forecasts.

 ### Evaluations
-All versions of SatVision were extensively evaluated by evaluating predictions on data not seen during training.
+All versions of SatVision-TOA were extensively evaluated by evaluating predictions on data not seen during training.
 These evaluations not only compare measures of accuracy, such as the root mean square error and anomaly correlation coefficient, but also look at the behaviour in extreme situations, like extreme heat and cold, and rare events, like Storm Ciarán in 2023.
 These evaluations are the main topic of [the paper](https://arxiv.org/pdf/2405.13063).